SubradevSarkar/nextube/README.md

 - If you encounter issues with downloading, such as delays in **_starting the download_** or **_failed downloads_**, please try changing the **download location**.
 This adjustment might help resolve the problem.

-## Contributing

-We welcome contributions!
-Please read our contributing guidelines for more details.

 ## License

 This project is licensed under the MIT License - see the `LICENSE.md` file for details.